Ann-Anahit/pilates-website/README.md

 ### Video Page

-Here the user will find two videos of a person who is doing pilates in the nature.
+Here, the user will discover two videos showcasing a person practicing Pilates amidst nature.
 ![Harmony Pilates Videos Page](documentation/video1.png)
 ![Harmony Pilates Videos Page](documentation/video2.png)

 ### Contact Page

-There is a contact form and two figures on the bottom of the page.
+TOn this page is a contact form and two figures at the bottom of the page.
 ![Harmony Pilates Contact Page](documentation/contact.png)